Child Protective Services FAQ's

 At the end of the hearing the judge will decide if it is safe to return your child to your home.
-If the judge does not feel it is safe to return your child home, you and Social Services will be ordered to keep working on your case plan.
+If the judge does not feel it is safe to return your child home, you and HSA will be ordered to keep working on your case plan.

 Sometimes the judge will order a concurrent plan.
 Concurrent means that two permanent plans are worked on at the same time.

 You must show significant progress on your case plan prior to the permanency hearing or the judge may choose a different permanent plan for your child such as guardianship or adoption.

 A case plan is a "working document" that changes during your involvement with Social Services and the court.
 No changes should occur in your case plan without your knowledge.
 The court reviews all case plans.
 You should be aware that the court might order you to do additional things that are not listed in the case plan.